JamesLaviron/serverless-github-kanban-link/README.md

 ### Notes
 If you don't use vscode, please take care of the configuration.
 It could prevent you from running eslint.

+### Acknowledgments
+This project was inspired by [20 minutes github check](https://github.com/20minutes/serverless-github-check)